ninibean/hello_gorgeous/README.md

 # "Hello, Gorgeous!", a domestic safety app
 "Hello, Gorgeous!" is an application built to help people who are in unsafe domestic relationships find help without being caught.

-Winner of PearlHacks 2020 Best Women's Empowerment Hack
+Winner of Rewriting the Code's Best Women's Empowerment Hack at the University of North Carolina Charolette's PearlHacks 2020 Hackathon.

 Developers: Niara Patterson, Jaelyn Everett and Caira Mcclain.